joneath/infiniScroll.js/README.markdown

 * `error` - Error callback function called when `collection.fetch` raises error
 * `target` - Target element to watch scroll.
 Change this if you have an internal scrolling element to infinite scroll.
 * `param` - GET param used when `collection.fetch` is called
-* `until_attr` - The GET param attribute used when `collection.fetch` is called.
+* `untilAttr` - The GET param attribute used when `collection.fetch` is called.
 Finds last record in collection and uses this param as key.
 Can be a function name on the model, which you can used as a computed property.
 * `pageSize` - Used internally to determine when fetching of pages is completed.
 * `scrollOffset` - Pixel count from bottom of page to offset the scroll for when to trigger `collection.fetch`
 * `add` - Passed to collection fetch to either add new records to the collection of perform a normal reset